patfiaux/RELICS/README.md

 This work is still in progress.
 Please ask questions for support or [post issues](https://github.com/patfiaux/RELICS/issues).

+# Installation:
+RELICS uses [R](https://cran.r-project.org/bin/windows/base/).
+Please make sure you have R version 3.5.1 or higher

+## Obtain source code
+Download source code to your desired location: https://github.com/patfiaux/RELICS.git

-# Install requirements
+## Install requirements
-To run RELCIS you need R and have the following packages:
+To run RELCIS you need the following packages (if you don't install them using the command after the '#'):
 ## R packages
 dplyr # install.packages('dplyr')